asmuth/brokerd/README.md

     !command\r\n

-commands are user defined and are noops in the reference implementations
+commands are user defined and do not have to be implemented at all